txt/aa24/docs/00choice.md

 falls across all the above phases and activities  is _choice_.

 - requirements means helping stakeholders trade-off between choices;
-- design means exploring and decising implementation choices;
+- design means exploring and assessing implementation choices;
-- testing (all kinds) means choosing to test for this and not for that (since we cannot test for everthing).
+- testing (all kinds) means choosing to test for this and not for that (since we cannot test for everything).
-- evalaution means choosing that A,B,C is more important than D,E,F,....
+- evaluation means choosing that A,B,C is more important than D,E,F,....

-## So Many Choicesy
+## So Many Choices

 Choice is a **big issue** since there are so many choices and we usually do them so badly:

 - Textbooks describing agile processes mentions  over 128 options for  managing agile projects.
-A model  of  these options has  over a sextillion choices (2<sup>128</sup>=10<sup>38</sup>).
+A model  of  these options has  over a sextillion choices ($2^{128}=10^{38}$)).
 Some of these options are inherently discriminatory against  smaller organizations or organizations that include newcomers to the profession of programming.
 - Theorem provers are AI tools for solving logical equations.
 State-of-the-art theorem provers use a wide range of optional tricks to solve different kinds of problems.
 For example, the cvc5 smt-lib solver comes with 400 configuration choices (of which 268 are labeled "experts only", see https://cvc5.github.io/docs/cvc5-1.0.8/options.html).
 Just think about that.
 Theorem provers are used to check safety critical systems-- and the conclusions they generate are a quirk of what config settings we use.

 [^passos]: L. Passos, et al.,"A Study of Feature Scattering in the Linux Kernel" in IEEE Transactions on Software Engineering, vol. 47, no. 01, pp. 146-164, 2021. doi: 10.1109/TSE.2018.2884911